print

 Procedure

-1. EHS staff completes the EHS Home Visit Plan form.
-EHS staff and parents jointly plan the content of the home visit.
+5. EHS staff and parents jointly plan the content of each home visit.